-A total of sixteen intersections were analyzed as part of this monitoring report.
-The 2007 traffic volumes, lane configurations, and signal phasings were used as inputs to the intersection level of service calculations.
-No reductions for interregional travel were applied to the intersection volumes.
+The sixteen CMP intersections were analyzed as part of this monitoring report.
+The 2009 traffic volumes, lane configurations, and signal phasings were used as inputs to the intersection level of service calculations.
+No reductions for interregional travel were applied to the intersection volumes since all meet their LOS standard.
 The results of the LOS calculations are presented in Table 2.
 This table also presents LOS results from previous monitoring reports for comparison purposes.
-The 2007 intersection levels of service and LOS standards are illustrated in Figure 5.
+The 2009 intersection levels of service and LOS standards are illustrated in Figure 5.
 Appendix C contains the level of service calculation worksheets.

-Consistent with previous monitoring programs, the level of service at the intersections were calculated using the Circular 212 methodology.
-This methodology calculates a critical volume-to-capacity ratio for the intersection.
-This methodology is typically used as a planning tool to determine whether an intersection is congested based on critical volume compared to available capacity.
+Consistent with previous monitoring programs, the level of service at the intersections were calculated using the Circular 212 method.
+This method calculates a volume-to-capacity ratio and is typically used as a planning tool to determine whether an intersection is congested.

-Several member agencies have been utilizing the level of service methodology from the 2000 Highway Capacity Manual (2000 HCM) which calculates the average control delay, expressed in seconds per vehicle.
-This methodology is an operations tool which takes into account intersection signal timing parameters (i.e. cycle length, loss time, minimum green times, etc.) to evaluate intersection operations.
-Therefore, the operations of the CMP intersections were also evaluated with the 2000 HCM methodology as shown in Table 2.
+Several member agencies have been using the level of service method from the 2000 Highway Capacity Manual (2000 HCM) which calculates the average control vehicular delay, expressed in seconds per vehicle.
+This method is an operations tool which takes into account intersection signal timing parameters (i.e. cycle length, loss time, minimum green times, etc.) to evaluate intersection operations.
+Therefore, the operations of the CMP intersections were also evaluated with the 2000 HCM method as shown in Table 2.